vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 And the Revered alone, attainsxxxviii this or that different name out of assuming various bodies such as flying, not the ultimate goal of human liberation.
 Accordingly, Bhattacharyya skips altogether “flying” and gives instead“communion with Śiva” as an example of a realised goal \(Bhattacharyya 1978, pp. 556–7\).
 Elsewhere Jayanta has *paramapuruṣārtha * for *mokṣa*; accordingly here *parapuruṣārtha * might mean “high, but not highest”.

-114And therefore what is sinful is desiring a certain fruit, not the fact that a sacred text tells you what to do next, see introductory study, section II.4.5.
+[^114]: And therefore what is sinful is desiring a certain fruit, not the fact that a sacred text tells you what to do next, see introductory study, section II.4.5.

 115“For the ending of the present participle in ‘using black magic’ is in the sense of characterising.
 And a characteristic must be already established” \( *abhicarann iti hi śatṛpratyayo lakṣaṇe. lakṣaṇaṃ ca pūrvasiddhaṃ bhavati*, NMGBh, Shah 1972, p.
 114\).

 116 *Vinayasūtra * 26.29 \(v.
 153\).
 Probably the passage originally rather meant “People whose bodies are defected since their birth”, i.e., who are permanently invalid.
 Shah reads *kāryaduṣṭa * with NM and translates: “one who makes a lower job” \( *kārya duṣṭ *\(= *hīnakarmvānī *\), Shah 1975-1992, p.
 81\).
 In his English synopsis he just skips *kārya*: “one belonging to a mean caste should not be admitted \[…\]” \(Shah 1992-97, p.
 19\).

-117This view is repeated as Jayanta’s own in NM 6, NM, p.
+[^117]: This view is repeated as Jayanta’s own in NM 6, NM, p.
 258, where Jayanta explains that the six Vedāṅgas are in fact without beginning and authored by God.

 43